 Instructions

 - Put the water into a saucepan and add salt.
-Bring to a boil, then slowly add the oat bran, while whisking.
-Lower the heat and cook for about 2 minutes, it may bubble up so watch your pan.
-Then cover and let sit, off the heat, for 2 more minutes.
+Bring to a boil, then slowly whisk in the oat bran.
+Lower the heat and cook for about 2 minutes; it may bubble up so watch your pan.
+Cover pan with lid and let sit, off the heat, for 2 more minutes.

 - Spoon the oat bran into 2 bowls, and add a sprinkle of dark brown sugar and some of the fruit/nut/seed mix.
 Top with a little milk, half and half, or coconut milk, and enjoy!